adrianod1as/TheFeels/README.md

 ### Principles

-This project follows the [S.O.L.I.D.
+This project heavily follows the [S.O.L.I.D.
 Principles](https://medium.com/flawless-app-stories/s-o-l-i-d-principle-with-swift-b42f597ba7e2).

-### Architeture
+### Architecture

-This project is architectured following the concepts of Clean Architeture(https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+This project is architectured following the concepts of Clean Architecture(https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+Each layer has its own set of models, classes, and protocols, being the last one used for communication among the layers (Dependency Inversion Principle).

 ### Modularization

-This project is organized in modules primarily following the segregation of layers presented by Clean Architeture.
+This project is organized in modules primarily following the segregation of layers presented by Clean Architecture.
 Also, each layer has its own segregation.

-* Domain
+* Domain: module containing the bussiness rules of the project, applied by models and use cases.
+Does not depend from any other module and provide protocols to be used and/or implemented by the other modules.
+For instance, Repository for the Data layer and UseCase for the Presentation layer.
-* Data
+* Data: This layer is segregated by how they relate to the app's data.
+Networking is a module for obtaining/sending data from/to web services, while Storage perform the same task but with local data.
+AppData then manage both datasources and how their data relate together.
+However it must be clarified that this is perfomed applying inversion of control.
+AppData provides datasource protocols which are implemented by their corresponding module and then injected in the Appdata `Repostiry` classes.
-  * AppData
+  * Networking: module for performing network requests.
-  * Networking
+  * Storage: module for performing local calls.
-  * Storage
+  * AppData: module for managing both data sources.
-* Presentation
+* Presentation: This layer is segregated mainly by features.
+The current features in this project are quite small, but you may consider larger concepts.
+For instance all flows related to transfers in a banking app would compose a module.
+Likewise all flows related to registration in another module.
+For sharing code between these features, you have the Common module.
+However since these features don't know each other, they can't navigated to one another.
+For that you have the AppNavigation module, which knows any present feauture and can navigative from/to them using protocols implemented by coordinators.
-  * AppNavigation
+  * User: a feature module
-  * Common
+  * Tweet: a feature module.
-  * User
+  * Common: module for sharing code.
-  * Tweet
+  * AppNavigation: module for navigation between features.
-* DI (Dependency Injection)
+* DI: module for dependency Injection.
-* Main
+* Main: application original module.

 ### Patterns